 Deborah is the Director of Music for the Unitarian Universalist Church of Boulder and has served as Voice Teacher and Music Director for the Actor's Academy of Performing Arts in Denver and Boulder.
-She is pleased to become a part of the musical team at the Evergreen Conservatory of Music.

 Member of Music Teacher National Association and Colorado State Music Teacher Association.

 “One of the great things about being a musician is that you never stop learning.” – Yo Yo Ma